Free Provisional Patent Application: Everything You Need to Know

 When Should I File a Provisional Patent Application?

 Your timing is important.
-For those who file your provisional patent application too early, you'll prematurely begin your 12-month filing period.
+If you file a provisional patent application too early, you'll prematurely begin your 12-month filing period.
 If you file your provisional application too late, you might lose some patent rights.
 A provisional application will expire after 12 months, therefore, to maintain your patent protection, be certain to set a reminder about 10 months after you file to both re-file a brand new provisional application or file a non-provisional patent application.

 A patent declares unique rights to an invention or the development or enhancement of a current mechanical invention to one specific owner.
 The U.S. Patent and Trademark Office (USPTO) controls and dictates all patents in the United States.

 To acquire a patent is no simple matter.
-In fact, patent applications and subsequent patent protection can be cumbersome and expensive, especially if you have a patent attorney.
+In fact, patent applications and subsequent patent protection can be cumbersome and expensive.
 There are certain situations in which the USPTO may waive patent application fees if you’re able to have your patent labeled as “special.”

 Step One to Filing a Patent Application